maxholi/MSIA-423-Project/README.md

 ```bash
 make db_local
 ```
 Check to see that `hof.db` is now in the `data/` folder of the project.
-The path to this database is hardcoded into the `models.py` script, so if you want the database to be stored somewhere else you will have to change the `engine_string` variable in that file.
-You will then have to adjust the SQLite `engine_string` in both `integrate.py` and `flask_config.py` to match
+The path to this database is hardcoded into the `models.py` script in the `app/' folder, so if you want the database to be stored somewhere else you will have to change the `engine_string` variable in that file.
+You will then have to adjust the SQLite `engine_string` in both `integrate.py (app/ folder)` and `flask_config.py (config/ folder)` to match

 To initialize the database remotely on MYSQL, run: